Helpful articles to get you on

 Reverse Mortgage Age Requirement: When to Get a Reverse Mortgage Loan

 When is the best time to get a reverse mortgage loan?
-If you are at least 62 (the minimum age for applying), the best time might be now.
+If you are at least 62 or over (the age requirement of the loan), the best time might be now.
 That’s because, included in a reverse mortgage’s many payout options is the reverse mortgage line of credit.
-By taking out the line of credit as close to […]Read More
+By taking out the line of credit […]Read More

 How Do I Refinance My Reverse Mortgage?